Dusting wood furniture

 Step 2: Choose Your Duster Wisely

-For general surfaces (tabletops, shelves, cabinet doors): Use a clean microfiber cloth.
+• For general surfaces (tabletops, shelves, cabinet doors): Use a clean microfiber cloth.
 Gently wipe in one direction.
-Avoid circular motions, which can sometimes spread dust or create micro-scratches.
+Avoid circular motions, which spread dust or create micro-scratches.

-For intricate details and carvings: A lambswool duster or a soft bristle brush is ideal.
+• For intricate details and carvings: A lambswool duster or a soft bristle brush is ideal.
 Gently sweep away dust from crevices without applying pressure.
-The lambswool’s natural static will help it cling to the dust.
+The lambswool’s natural static clings to dust particles.

-For large or very dusty areas: You can use a vacuum cleaner with a soft brush attachment on a low setting.
-This is a great first pass to remove heavy dust before your gentle wipe-down.
-Be sure the attachment is clean and soft.
+• For large or very dusty areas: Use a vacuum cleaner with a soft brush attachment on a low setting for a first pass before your gentle wipe-down.

-Never use feather dusters; they tend to just move dust around rather than trapping it.
+Never use feather dusters — they move dust around rather than trapping it, and can scatter fine particles back onto the surface you just cleaned.

 Step 3: Wipe with the Grain